Saharsh-Sinha-Portfolio/SQL/Interview Questions/Basic Interview.md

 SQL Stands for Structured Query Language and is used to fetch and report data from tables in a database.
 The syntax followed is called an SQL query as it queries the columns in a database.

 #### What are the different types of SQL commands?
-There are five types of SQL commands: DDL, DML, DCL, TCL, and DQL.
+There are five types of SQL commands:
+DDL : Data Definition Language (changes the structure of the table like creating a table, deleting a table, altering a table, etc.)
+DML : Data Manipulation Language (
+DCL : Data
+TCL :
+DQL :

 ![SQL Commands](https://static.javatpoint.com/dbms/images/dbms-sql-command.png "SQL Commands")

 #### What is a primary key and why is it important?